Contact Us

 • Thank you Michigan Coalition Against Homelessness and Rent Is Too Damn High for organizing the Housing Homestretch Campaign!

 There have been 60 housing-related bills introduced this legislative session in Michigan, but only 1 has passed.
-We have less than 37 days left in the Senate calendar (22 days in the House) to get 7 priority bills passed or else they start over from the beginning and must be reintroduced in the new session.
+We have less than eight days left in the Senate calendar to get 9 priority bills passed or else they start over from the beginning and must be reintroduced in the new session.

 How to get involved in the Homestretch Campaign?